 Phoenix Urban Guide (PUG)

 Thanks to all Articipants who have been consistently updating their information on PUG.
 This has helped Artlink promote Articipant exhibitions and activities much more effectively on social media.
 Please contact Leslie Criger at firstname.lastname@example.org with any PUG related questions.

 A big thank you goes out to all who volunteer to support Artlink!
 The trolley guides, the hub stop information tables, set-up for events are all done by volunteers.
 These programs couldn’t happen without volunteer support.
-If you know someone who wants to volunteer for Artlink, visit artlinkphoenix.com/volunteer.
+If you know someone who wants to volunteer for Artlink, visit artlinkphoenix.org/volunteer.